Methods for Population Adjustment with Limited Access to Individual Patient Data: A Review and Simulation Study: Simulation Study

-Each active intervention has a very strong conditional treatment effect $\beta_T = \log(0.25)$ at baseline (when the effect modifiers are zero) versus the common comparator.
-The prognostic variables and effect modifiers may represent comorbidities, which are associated with shorter survival and, in the case of the effect modifiers, which interact with treatment to render it less effective.
+Each active intervention has a very strong conditional treatment effect $\beta_T = \ln(0.25)$ versus the common comparator.
+The covariates may represent comorbidities, which are associated with shorter survival and, in the case of the effect modifiers, which interact with treatment to render it less effective.
+Figure \ref{figweib1} shows the Weibull-distributed survival curves for patients under the active treatment ($A$ and $B$) with varying levels of the covariates.
+Figure \ref{figweib2} shows the Weibull-distributed survival curves for subjects under the common comparator ($C$).
+In Figures \ref{figweib1} and \ref{figweib2}, the strength of each prognostic term and each effect-modifying interaction is moderate.

+The varying degrees of covariate overlap are inspired by applications of MAIC in technology appraisals submitted to the NICE.
+Only 13 of the 27 appraisals carrying out a MAIC have effective sample sizes available, albeit some appraisals contain multiple comparisons for different endpoints.
+In most applications, weighting considerably reduces the effective sample size from the original $AC$ sample size.
+The median percentage reduction is 58\% (range: 7.9\% to 94.1\%; interquartile range: 42.2\% to 74.2\%).
+The final effective sample sizes are also representative of those in the technology appraisals, which are also small (median: 80; range: 4.8 to 639; interquartile range: 37 to 174).